Skip to main content

 Complemented Project Type: Canal Lining Project

-The North Kern Water Storage District in Kern county, CA used Reclamation WaterSMART funds to line the Calloway canal with reinforced concrete to eliminate water loss due to seepage.
+The North Kern Water Storage District in Kern County, CA used Reclamation WaterSMART funds to line the Calloway canal with reinforced concrete to eliminate water loss due to seepage.
 The improvements are expected to save 758 acre-feet of water.
 Additionally, flowmeters and well water sensors were installed to better control groundwater pumping which is expected to save an additional 818 acre-feet from being withdrawn.
 With the additional NRCS assistance, grape and tree fruit growers in the priority area will be able to improve efficiency of their irrigation systems conserving 250 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Name: Pixley Irrigation District

-Budgeted EQIP Funding This Year: $900,000
+Budgeted EQIP Funding This Year: $1,400,000

 Priority Area Extent in Acres: 60,000

-Proposed New Contract Acres: 900
+Proposed New Contract Acres: 1400

 Reclamation WaterSMART Funding Categories: WEEG, 2012 & 2017